Acheung-1/Llama2MentalHealth/README.txt

-Prathamesh Bagel, Andrew Cheung, Shi Bin Lim
+Andrew Cheung and Shi Bin Lim

-Our project trains two different models: BlenderBot and Llama2
+Our project trains will fine-tune the opensourced Llama2 model

 We will train the models with the following 3 datasets: